daolympus/daolympus-docs/docs/contracts/02_contract-docs/modules/PRICE/PRICEv1.md

 Price oracle data storage

-*The Olympus Price Oracle contract provides a standard interface for OHM price data against a reserve asset.
+*The Olympus Price Oracle contract provides a standard interface for DAOHM price data against a reserve asset.
 It also implements a moving average price calculation (same as a TWAP) on the price feed data over a configured         duration and observation frequency.
 The data provided by this contract is used by the Olympus Range Operator to         perform market operations.
 The Olympus Price Oracle is updated each epoch by the Olympus Heart contract.*

 ## Methods